Dr Scott Hawken

 PhD (USyd), BLArch Hons University Medal (UNSW)

 Current Projects include an assessment of urban landscapes and ecological infrastructure in the rapidly developing cities of Asia.
-Hawken is working with international scholars on this project which aims to deliver cost-effective options for providing ecosystem services to the expanding populations of such mega-cities.
+Hawken is working with international scholars on this project which aims to deliver options for providing ecosystem services to the expanding populations of such mega-cities.
 Emerging Asian mega-cities will double in size over the next few decades.
 The implementation of ecological infrastructure as part of their open space pattern is essential for the future liveability and sustainability of these cities.
 His work uses a synergistic approach using advanced geospatial technologies and innovative fieldwork approaches within the Asia-Pacific region.
 He leads the Urban Water Resilience and Sponge Cities Lab which seeks to develop current approaches to blue infrastructure in cities.
 Dr Hawken has worked with leading international institutions such as Tsinghua University, Kyushu University and Shanghai Jiao Tong University on Smart Cities and Urban Development projects.
 He brings a multidisciplinary analytic and design approach to these ongoing collaborations.

 Hawken is also a landscape archaeologists and is focused on using archaeological case studies to explore issues of socio-ecological resilience over long time frames.
-Current approaches to urban sustainability are biased towards ‘future gazing’ and lack the rigor of an archaeological time perspective.
+Current approaches to urban sustainability are biased towards ‘future gazing’ and lack the depth of an archaeological time perspective.
 Such long term perspectives provide insights into the possibilities and consequences of future development scenarios in relation to ecological systems, climate and urbanisation.
 Archaeological case studies also highlight the inertia and legacy of massive urban infrastructures.

 Scott's research covers four areas: Urban Design, Urban Ecology, Smart Cities, Landscape Planning and Landscape Archaeology.